witfyl-ravped/urbit-react-cookbook/README.md

 ## Removing Groups

-The reason you created a second channel in the example above is to show that removing a group will also remove its channels.

 Choose your group from "Select a Group" dropdown under the "Remove Group" header and click "Remove Group".

 Click OK and verify that the group and its tile has been removed from Landscape.

-Also verify that the channel it contained is no longer listed in either of the "Select a Channel" drop down menus.

 [Click here](https://github.com/witfyl-ravped/urbit-react-cookbook/blob/main/removinggroups.md) for a detailed walkthrough of the Inviting Members functions and UI

 ## Scrying Messages

-This function allows you to `scry` a variable number of recent texts from a given channel.
+This function allows you to `scry` a variable number of recent messages from a given channel.
 To test this out go ahead and send a few messages to one of the channels you created.
 Bonus points if you send a few more from another ship that you added or invited

 Now select this channel from the dropdown under "Scrying Messages"